isomerpages/moe-lianhuapri/_highlights/Students in Action/Morning Jukebox.md

 #### Students' Voices ####

-I enjoyed being a student deejay with my classmate, Hardy Irfan in the Morning Jukebox segment.
+I enjoyed being a student deejay with my classmate, Hardy Irfan.
 I think it is a great opportunity for students to participate in Morning Jukebox as student deejays or interviewers.
-Personally, through the preparation process, I developed the values of Diligence and resilience.
+Personally, through the preparation process, I developed the values of diligence and resilience.
 This was because I had to rehearse a number of times with my partner before we managed to deliver a well-rehearsed piece during the recording session.
 I hope I will be able to have more opportunities like this when I am in secondary school.&nbsp;&nbsp;

-<p style="text-align: right"> NNISA NUR KHALIFATUNISA, 6 Diligence (2022)<br></p>
+<p style="text-align: right"> ANNISA NUR KHALIFATUNISA, 6 Diligence (2022)<br></p>

 I was delighted to be interviewed by my classmate, Gautami, in Morning Jukebox.
 I was in a state of euphoria as I played the Chinese flute, Dizi.
 It was as though I was free from all the troubles that were impeding me!
 I had acquired the values of resilience and diligence as I did not learn to play the Chinese flute well overnight.
 It took me many hours of practice to master the technique of playing the instrument.
 I had a sense of achievement when I performed well during the recording session.